History of US Broadcasting Abroad

 Access & Audience:

-Available in most of the world , except Brazil,
+- Available in most of the world , except Brazil, parts of Asia, and Africa .

-Around 60 million people access it despite restrictions
+- Around 60 million people access it despite restrictions in authoritarian regimes.

 - RFE/RL (Radio Free Europe/Radio Liberty):